ECB to slow rate hikes and lay out plans to drain cash

 By Francesco Canepa and Balazs Koranyi

-FRANKFURT, Dec 15 (Reuters) - The European Central Bank is set to raise interest rates for a fourth straight time on Thursday, albeit probably by a smaller increment, and lay out plans to drain cash from the financial system as it fights runaway inflation.
+FRANKFURT, Dec 15 (Reuters) - The European Central Bank is set to raise interest rates for the fourth time in a row on Thursday, although by less than at its last two meetings, and lay out plans to drain cash from the financial system as it fights runaway inflation.

-The ECB has been raising rates at an unprecedented pace to rein in prices that are soaring across the 19 countries that use the euro, driven by surging fuel costs since Russia invaded Ukraine, and by the reopening of the economy after the COVID-19 pandemic.
+The ECB has been raising rates at an unprecedented pace to rein in prices that have soared since economies reopened after the COVID-19 pandemic, driven by supply bottlenecks and then surging energy costs following Russia's invasion of Ukraine.

-The central bank for the euro zone raised the interest it pays on bank deposits from -0.5% to 1.5% in just three months, reversing a decade of ultra-easy money after being caught wrong-footed by the sudden rise in prices.
+The central bank for the 19-country euro zone raised the interest it pays on bank deposits from -0.5% to 1.5% in just three months, reversing a decade of ultra-easy policy after being wrong-footed by the sudden rise in prices.

-But this brisk tightening cycle was likely to slow down at the Dec.
-15 policy meeting as inflation showed signs of peaking and a recession loomed.
+But Thursday's policy meeting is likely to see this brisk pace of tightening slow as inflation shows signs of peaking and a recession looms.

-The ECB was seen raising interest rates by half a percentage point this week after two 75-basis-point hikes in its two previous gatherings, mirroring the U.S. Federal Reserve's own change of pace on Wednesday.
+A Reuters poll of economists expected the ECB to raise interest rates by half a percentage point after 75-basis-point hikes at each of its two previous meetings, mirroring the U.S. Federal Reserve's change of pace on Wednesday.

-But like the Fed, the ECB was also expected to flag further hikes ahead to persuade investors that it is still serious about fighting inflation, which could stay above its 2% target through 2025.
+But like the Fed, the ECB is expected to flag even higher borrowing costs ahead to persuade investors it is still serious about fighting inflation, which could stay above the ECB's 2% target through 2025.

-"We think the (ECB's Governing) Council will be at pains to stress that the downshift should not be confused with an imminent end to the hiking cycle," analysts at BNP Paribas wrote in a note to clients.
+"We think the (ECB's Governing) Council will be at pains to stress that the downshift should not be confused with an imminent end to the hiking cycle," analysts at BNP Paribas wrote.

+The Fed appeared to have pulled off a similar feat, with the U.S. dollar rebounding after U.S. central bankers said on Wednesday they expected to make further hikes and keep rates high for longer than earlier hoped FRX/.

-Economists polled by Reuters expected the ECB to raise the rate it pays on bank deposits to 2% on Thursday before pushing it to 2.5% by March and 2.75% by June.
+Money markets were pricing in a 75% chance that the ECB would raise the rate it pays on bank deposits to 2% on Thursday before pushing it to roughly 2.75% by March.
+The latest Reuters survey of economists saw the rate reaching that level by June.
+POLL/

-The ECB was also due to lay out plans to stop replacing maturing bonds in its 5 trillion-euro portfolio, reversing years of debt purchases that have turned the central bank into the biggest creditor of many euro zone governments.
+The ECB is also expected to lay out plans to stop replacing maturing bonds from its 5 trillion euro portfolio, reversing years of asset purchases that have turned the central bank into the biggest creditor of many euro zone governments.

 The move, which mops up liquidity from the financial system, is designed to let long-term borrowing costs rise and follows a similar step by the Fed earlier this year.

-The ECB will announce its policy decisions at 1315 GMT, followed by a news conference of President Christine Lagarde at 1345 GMT.
+The ECB will announce its policy decisions at 1315 GMT and ECB President Christine Lagarde will hold a news conference at 1345 GMT.

 COMPROMISES

-But Thursday's discussion was likely to be heated after influential ECB board member Isabel Schnabel openly pushed back on the notion of smaller hikes advocated by chief economist Philip Lane.
+But Thursday's discussion is likely to be heated after influential ECB board member Isabel Schnabel openly pushed back on the notion of smaller hikes advocated by chief economist Philip Lane.

-This created the need for compromises around the path for rates and the pace of the ECB's unwind of its bond portfolio - known in market parlance as quantitative tightening (QT).
+Policymakers may therefore have to compromise on the path for rates and the pace of the ECB's unwinding of its bond portfolio, known as quantitative tightening (QT).

+"Horse-trading remains the essence of ECB policymaking," Davide Oneglia, an economist at consultancy TS Lombard.

-Some on the ECB's Governing Council, such as Bundesbank President Joachim Nagel, have called for QT to start by March or even earlier, while more dovish members are hoping for a later launch.
+Some on the ECB's Governing Council, such as Joachim Nagel, president of the German Bundesbank, have called for QT to start by March or even earlier, while more dovish members are hoping for a later launch.

-So far, the euro zone's economy has held up, with output even growing more than expected in the third quarter.
+The euro zone's economy has been holding up, with output growing more than expected in the third quarter, although a recession is widely expected.

 Lagarde is expected to face questions about how far the ECB intends to raise rates and reduce its bond holdings - and about the interplay between both.